taggledevel2/ratchet/README.md

 - Get Ratchet:
       go get github.com/dailyburn/ratchet

-  Ratchet comes with vendored dependencies so it can work out of the box.
-However, if you prefer to vendor your own dependencies then you should move the dependencies out of ratchet's vendor/ folder into your own.
+  Ratchet comes with vendored dependencies so it can work out of the box if you use go1.6 (or go1.5 with the GO15VENDOREXPERIMENT environment variable set to 1).

+  However, if you prefer to vendor your own dependencies then you should move the dependencies out of ratchet's vendor/ folder and into your own.
 Read the vendor/vendor.json file to get a list of its dependencies and their versions.
 Ratchet works with the vendor-spec, so it will also work with the [govendor](https://github.com/kardianos/govendor) dependency manager.
 After you have copied the dependencies into your project's vendor.json, you can download them into your project's vendor folder--along with ratchet--by running:

         govendor sync
         govendor add github.com/dailyburn/ratchet